-The following story is repeated, with the photo above but with no attribution, many times on the Internet:
+The following story is repeated, with the photo above, many times on the Internet:

 “Artist R.G.
 Harper Pennington in one of his paintings depicted a nude Robert Gould Shaw II as the character ‘Little Billee’ from the bohemian novel Trilby by George du Maurier.
 This painting hung in the bedroom of Henry Symes Lehr, the homosexual husband of Elizabeth Wharton Drexel.”

-Secondly, we are told the Shaw/Pennington painting hung in Harry Lehr’s bedroom; in some accounts the source is given as his wife, or his wife’s autobiography.
+Secondly, we are told the Shaw/Pennington painting hung in Harry Lehr’s bedroom.
 Elizabeth Wharton Drexel Lehr wrote two autobiographical books – “King Lehr” and the Gilded Age (1935) and Turn of the World (1937) – but neither book includes any reference to Harper Pennington, R.G.
 Shaw II or “Little Billee.”
-None at all.

-Nor can I find any reference, outside of the one above, to Pennington painting Shaw, or Shaw posing for Pennington.
+I am still searching for a reference, outside of the one above, to Pennington painting Shaw, or Shaw posing for Pennington.

 On page 55 of King Lehr, Mrs. Lehr did note this of her husband and his bed chamber: